Your manuscript is ready for copy-edit. Everything has been thoroughly researched, but something is niggling at you.

 What's the investment?

 Inclusion reads are usually carried out on middle grade and YA manuscripts.
-For inclusion reads of more complex projects, including illustrated books, non-fiction and education resources, please get in touch for an estimate.
+For inclusion reads of longer manuscripts or more complex projects, including illustrated books, non-fiction and education resources, please get in touch for an estimate.

 Got a question?